-The occurrence of a pandemic, epidemic or other health crisis, including the ongoing COVID-19 pandemic, could have a negative impact on the Company's product development and manufacturing activities, the recruitment and conduct of its clinical trials and its ability to source required funding, which could delay or prevent it from executing its strategy as planned.
+The occurrence of a pandemic, epidemic or other health crisis, such as the COVID-19 pandemic, could have a negative impact on the Company's product development and manufacturing activities, the recruitment and conduct of its clinical trials and its ability to source required funding, which could delay or prevent it from executing its strategy as planned.

-The Company's business and the business of its development and manufacturing partners and suppliers could be materially adversely affected by the effects of pandemics, epidemics or other health crises, including the ongoing COVID-19 pandemic.
-The ultimate impact of the COVID-19 outbreak or any similar health pandemic or epidemic is highly uncertain and subject to rapid change.
+The Company's business and the business of its development and manufacturing partners and suppliers could be materially adversely affected by the effects of pandemics, epidemics or other health crises, such as the COVID-19 pandemic.